devasphn/Working-Voxtral-Kokoro/AWS_EC2_DEPLOYMENT.md

 **Why This Happens**:
 1. You're accessing via HTTP (e.g., `http://98.89.99.129:8000/`)
 2. Browsers block microphone access over HTTP for security reasons
+3. When accessing via HTTP on remote server, browser HIDES `navigator.mediaDevices` API
+4. This makes it appear as if the browser doesn't support the API
-3. Exception: localhost and 127.0.0.1 are allowed over HTTP
+5. Exception: localhost and 127.0.0.1 are allowed over HTTP (API is available)

-4. `navigator.mediaDevices` is undefined when accessed over HTTP
+**Key Insight**: The error "MediaDevices API not supported" when accessing via HTTP on remote server actually means "HTTPS Required", not "browser incompatible"

 **Solutions** (in order of preference):